Tnitni/JewelryShop/README.md

-# Project
+# JewelryShop
-class project I have done
+class project I have done in PRJ301 class